-Ine following are submitted in respect of the indicators: indicated use of resources and value for money A) Financial sustainability: how the body plans and manages its resources to ensure it can continue to deliver its services; The concept of a wider Shared Procurement Service across Councils within Essex builds upon existing the Service Level Agreement to ensure the Council can continue perform its procurement functions, as required by legislation and internal governance.
-B) Governance: how the body ensures that it makes informed decisions and properly manages its risks, including; and All procurement activity will continue to be in accordance with Tendring District Council's Procurement Procedure Rules, as contained with Part 5 of the Constitution which are still compatible with the new legislation.
-However, there will be additional requirements such as publishing notices and decisions providing more information which will be necessary.
+The following are submitted in respect of the indicated use of resources and value for money indicators: io mandatod doo of recodineed and value for meney A) Financial sustainability: how the bod plans and manages its resources to ensur it can continue to deliver its services; ' B) Governance: how the body ensure that it makes informed decisions an properly manages its risks, including; and there will be additional requirements such as publishing notices and decisions providing more information which will be necessary.
 The report presents a new Procurement Strategy with recommendation onto Full Council, which supports the partnership approach.
-C) Improving economy, efficiency and Throughout the report details are provided on effectiveness: how the body uses how the 3 E's are improved with the information about its costs and collaborative approach. performance to improve the way it manages and delivers its services.
+C) Improving economy, efficiency and effectiveness: how the body uses information about its costs and performance to improve the way it manages and delivers its services. collaborative approach.